 You are correct that if there is a disparity in income, a court can order the high earner to pay some or all of the lower earner's fees.
 While you cannot sue him for emotional distress, you may be entitled to alimony or spousal support.
 You would need to file a motion (called an...Read more »

 I PLAN TO FILE FOR DIVORCE AND CUSTODY OF MY KIDS AND LEAVE THE STATE TO MY MOMS, MY HUSBAND HAS THREATENED ME AND WE CURRENTLY HAVE PEACEFUL CONTACT ORDER DUE TO AN INCIDENT 3 YEARS AGO.
 BUT THE AB USE HAS CONTINUED, WILL I GET IN TROUBLE FOR LEAVING WITH MY KIDS

 That is incorrect.
 California is a community property state.
 So, if property or debt was acquired after marriage but before the break-up, while you were living in California, that property is community property.
 California law requires all community property assets and debts to be divided...Read more »

 I'm in California and the person I want to restrain is in Pennsylvania.
 This person stalked me and found out where I work and called my chain of command for a personal issue that I'm dealing with between me and my mother.
-The person who contacted my work is unrelated to me, it's my sister's...
+The person who contacted my work is unrelated to me, it's my...
 Read more »